-How to keep notes during a personal injury accident
+How to keep notes after a car crash or personal injury

 In the initial days following the accident, the individual must make everyday notes of every pain and discomfort that his or her injuries bring about.
 He or she might experience pain, discomfort, anxiety, sleeplessness, or other difficulties which are unnoticeable or minor as another injury but for which ultimately he or she may request supplemental payment.
 If the person does not make particular note of them right away, he or she might not recall precisely what to incorporate in his or her request for settlement weeks or months afterward.
 By making notes, it will make it simpler for an individual afterward to explain to an insurance company how much and what type of pain and discomfort he or she was in.